The Magnificent Warrior

 Master A Skill (Your Strengths)

-If you want to guarantee a spot on the basketball team, you need to be a necessity to your coach.
+If you want to guarantee a spot on … Read the rest

 The Platform Jump